-For the device version with the order code for "Housing": Option ${\bf L}$ "Cast, stainless"
+For the device version with the order code for "Housing": Option ${\bf B}$ "Stainless"

-- 1. Loosen the securing clamp of the housing cover. - 2.
-Unscrew the housing cover. - 3.
+- 1. Release the securing screw of the housing cover. - 2.
+Open the housing cover. - 3.
 Push the cable through the cable entry .
 To ensure tight sealing, do not remove the sealing ring from the cable entry. - 4.
 Strip the cable and cable ends.
 In the case of stranded cables, fit ferrules. - 5.
 Connect the protective ground. - 6.
 Connect the cable in accordance with the connecting cable terminal assignment. - 7.
-Firmly tighten the cable glands. - This concludes the process for connecting the connecting cable.
+Firmly tighten the cable glands. - └ This concludes the process for connecting the connecting cable. - 8.
+Close the housing cover. - 9.
+Tighten the securing screw of the housing cover.